jasl/vibe_photos_v4/blueprints/phase_final/README.md

 - Monitoring/observability stack (Prometheus/Grafana) introduced.

 Before implementing Phase Final work, read the docs in order `01_requirements.md` → `02_solution_design.md` → `03_technical_choices.md` → `04_implementation_guide.md`, then consult the architecture notes for subsystem specifics.

+## Migration Notes
+- `docker-compose.yml` currently only ships a Redis stub; it will be expanded to add PostgreSQL + pgvector, the FastAPI service, background workers, and the Streamlit UI as Phase Final work lands.
+- Pre-process outputs live in `cache/` (and `cache/index.db`) and are mirrored into `data/index.db`; plan to import these cached artifacts into PostgreSQL during the first pgvector migration so M1 runs can seed Phase Final indexes without recomputing models.
+- Upcoming steps: define the pgvector schema that mirrors M1 caches, add container images/services to the compose stack, and wire ingestion/search APIs to read from PostgreSQL instead of SQLite.